Dallinger/Dallinger/wiki/Database-model-attributes.md

 ### Attributes

-* `uuid` -- the unique identifier for this meme.
+* `id` -- the unique identifier for this meme.
 Automatically generated upon creation.
 * `type` -- the type of the meme, which allows custom models to inherit from `Meme`.
 By default, the value is `'base'`.
-* `origin_uuid` -- the UUID of the node that created the meme
+* `origin_id` -- the id of the node that created the meme
 * `origin` -- the node that created the meme
 * `creation_time` -- the time the node was created.
 Set automatically upon creation.
 * `contents` -- the actual contents of the meme.